Why Not?! Read Alpha Flight with Chris & Tom

 "All My Life I Wanted To Be a Supervillain"

 Episode 43: “All My Life I Wanted To Be a Supervillain” We cover two issues this week and, holy hell, we have…a GOOD TIME?!?!
 Two very different issues focusing on two of our least explored AF members (Kara and Madison) by both Bill Mantlo and the writer soon to replace him, James Hudnall.
 And while the Kara/Bill issue leans (effectively) into horror, the Madison/Hudnall is almost a slapstick adventure.
 And they both work!!!
 Feels like Christmas came early.
 In this episode, Chris: has an incredible time with the Technomancer: maybe his favorite villain to dateis thrilled to be back on Laurier Drivereminds us that corporate ownership of culture rarely goes welland Tom: absolutely digs the Kara issue: everything about it works for himponders just how damn powerful both Kara and Madison really areis convinced Heather is about to put Box on ice (it really wouldn’t be that surprising, would it?)Issues covered: Alpha Flight #62 - “A Real Gone Daddy!” - cover date September 1988 Writer is Bill Mantlo Penciler is Jim Lee Inker is Al Milgrom Letterer is Janice Chiang Colorist is Bob Sharen Editor is Carl Potts Associate Editor is Marc McLaurin and Tom DeFalco is credited as Two Fisted Chieftan Alpha Flight #63 - “Technomancer” - cover date October 1988 Writer is James Hudnall Penciler is Hugh Haynes Inkers are Mike Gustovich and Don Hudson Letterer is Janice Chiang Colorist is Bob Sharen Editor is Carl Potts and Tom Defalco is Hoo Hah in Chief Why Not?!
 Read Alpha Flight is brought to you by listeners like you who subscribe to our Patreon, and by Excelsior Embroidery!
 This week check out the new line of Booty patches, which is pretty self-explanatory.
 Use coupon code WN503 to save 50% on a purchase of 3 patches.
-Written by Chris Baker Produced and edited by Tom Flynn Music:"Oh, Canada" by Five Iron Frenzy Follow us on these platforms: Instagram TikTok Imgur YouTube Patreon
+Written, produced, and edited by Chris Baker and Tom Flynn Music:"Oh, Canada" by Five Iron Frenzy Follow us on these platforms: Instagram TikTok Imgur YouTube Patreon

 59 min

-5. "Wanda and the Kids"
+7. "Wanda and the Kids"

 FEB 17